Blotch3D/Blotch3D/README.md

 certain other platforms) you *can* create them, but they don't work correctly and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
-(On Microsoft Windows, you can use the WinForms BlWindow3D.Form object for that.)
+(On Microsoft Windows, you can use the BlWindow3D.Form object for that.)

 To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order so that it is